South Carolina Highway 160

 South Carolina Highway 160 (SC 160) is a 11.040 mi primary state highway in the U.S. state of South Carolina.
 It travels from North Carolina state line, through Fort Mill, ending in Indian Land.

 Route description

 SC 160 begins at the North Carolina state line near the Steele Creek area of Charlotte, North Carolina.
-Going southeast, it crosses Gold Hill Road northeast of Tega Cay before entering Fort Mill.
+Going southeast, it crosses Gold Hill Road northeast of Tega Cay.
+It continues bordering Tega Cay and Baxter Village before entering Fort Mill.
 The highway goes through the downtown area of Fort Mill, connecting briefly with U.S. Route 21 Business (US 21 Bus.).
 Continuing east, it ends at US 521 in Indian Land.
 The highway's width varies between two lanes and five lanes.

 Alternate names

 The highway has other known names it uses locally in areas.